dkim3300/GMTradeSimulator/README.md

 As a user, I want to be able to add player's with a "not available" status to the current roster

+As a user, I want to be able to make new players and add them into the current roster

 As a user, I want to be able to quit the game